Meiroudii/rockbuster/README.md

 If you encounter issues:

 - Ensure Go version 1.24+ is installed: `go version`
+    - You can install Go to their official website `go.dev`
 - Check your `$GOPATH` and `$GOBIN` environment variables
+    - If you're using zsh you should check your paths
 - Verify `$GOPATH/bin` is in your `$PATH`

 ## 🎯 Usage